LucaScheller/VFX-LYNX/README.md

 	Download the desired release directly from the [releases page](https://github.com/LucaScheller/VFX-LYNX/releases) and extract it to your hard drive or network share.

 ### Step 2/2 | Configuring Your Environment

+Next up you have to edit your environment to include the package.
+Since no personal data is collected, analytics are enabled by default.
+See the [Analytics](#analytics) section below for more information.

 You have to edit files in the following location depending on your operating system:
 - Windows: C:\Users\YourUserNameHere\Documents\houdini17.5